SvenssonLab@Stanford

 Discover new functions for orphan secreted peptides and their receptors

-Our lab has discovered several secreted factors that control glucose uptake or energy regulation, including Slit2-C and Isthmin-1.
+Our lab has discovered new functions for several secreted factors that control glucose uptake or energy balance, including Slit2, Isthmin-1, ANGPTL3 and BRP.

 Jiang, Zhao, Voilquin et al., Cell Metab, 2021